 Car insurance can get pretty complicated.
 For example, exactly who is covered by your policy?
 That seems simple enough.
-You've heard the phrase, "insurance follows the car, not the individual," so that means your coverage applies to anyone driving your car, right?
-Not necessarily.
+You have heard the phrase, "insurance follows the car, not the individual," so that means your coverage applies to anyone driving your car, right?

 What exactly is an "excluded driver?"

 As touched on above, your auto insurance policy, generally speaking, follows the car and therefore extends to anyone using your vehicle with your permission.
 In determining premium costs, however, insurers want to know who will likely be driving your car on a relatively regular basis.
 That includes you (the named insured), your spouse, and any other relatives with driver's licenses living under your roof.
 So, what happens when one of those relatives is a particularly bad driver with lots of moving violations, DUI's, accidents or claims?

 If you don’t list them as an excluded driver, you’re likely to see a big spike in your premiums.
 In a less extreme example, often someone in your household might be insured under someone else’s coverage or is a very young or old (or as insurers think of them, risky) licensed driver who lives with you but will not be driving your car.

 In both cases, you have two options: Pay higher (sometimes much higher) premiums or have the statistically risky driver excluded from your policy.
 When you exclude a particular driver from your insurance, you are explicitly promising the insurer that the excluded driver does not have permission and will not under any circumstances be allowed to operate the insured vehicle.
 And as a result, you should not be charged the higher premium rate that you would otherwise have to pay if the driver were not excluded from the policy.

 Can I really be forced to exclude a driver from my policy?